fabulous1996/weather/README.md

 # weather
 Weather app made with HTML, CSS and JS and Open Weather API.
-You simply have to type the name of the city that you'd like to know the weather, then the app returns the current temperature, and current weather
+You simply have to type the name of the city that you'd like to know the weather, then the app returns the current temperature, and current weather.
+You can also have acces to your location weather.

 ![alt text](bogota.png)
 ![alt text](karachi.png)